Sport Canterbury has been working with Ihi Aotearoa to advocate for well-connected neighbourhoods through play.

 The Neighbourhood Play System approach aligns well with schools and communities, especially those involved in Healthy Active Learning.
 It also connects with the local council and various community stakeholders.

-Many people already support, advocate for and enable play.
+Many people already support, advocate for and enable Play.
 The Neighbourhood Play System model formalises this mahi, encourages collaboration (internally and externally), and outlines a way to support a sustainable approach to developing and maintaining the right conditions for quality play for tamariki in a defined neighbourhood and community.

 The Neighbourhood Play System reports serve as a guide to encourage collaboration in supporting the opportunities identified.
 Sport Canterbury is monitoring the progress of these opportunities as they develop.